 Military Money Manual has partnered with CardRatings for our coverage of credit card products.
 Military Money Manual and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Thank you for supporting my independent, veteran owned site.

 These are both great starter credit cards for beginners to military travel hacking and credit card rewards.
 These two Chase cash back credit cards that should be part of your Chase 5/24 lineup.
-These cards are definitely some of the best cash back credit cards for military families.
+These cards are two of the best cash back credit cards for military families.

-You can also upgrade these cards to have additional Chase Sapphire Reserves and earn an extra $300 annual travel credit.
+You can also upgrade the Chase Freedom Unlimited and Chase Freedom Flex cards to have additional Chase Sapphire Reserve® Card and earn an extra $300 annual travel credit.

 Chase Freedom Unlimited vs Chase Freedom Flex